fortefairy/cds-tool-tutorials/storymapsjs.md

 Introduction to the tool:
 -------------------------

-StoryMapJS is a free, open-source tool that combines narratives with locations, letting users tell a media-rich story.
-It has an easy-to-use authoring tool that's robust enough for many uses, and can also be customized with code for more advanced projects.
+StoryMapsJS is a free , open-tool that allows you to create location-based narratives with embedded media.
+It has a low barrier to entry with customizable features for more advanced projects.

 ### The tool is great for:

 -   Telling stories that have a spatial component
--   Providing an in-depth look at any 2D visual object (work of art, diagram, historical or fictional maps)
+-   Exploring facets of a 2D visual object (work of art, diagram, historical or fictional maps)
--   Quick, simple digital projects that stand on their own, or that can be included as part of a larger project
+-   Quick, simple digital projects such as class assignments or a standalon part of a larger digital project

 ### The tool is not great for:

 -   Combining quantitative data with mapping
+-   Creating complex interactive maps
 -   Making extremely customized visuals
 -   Collaborating with multiple people on one StoryMap (particularly if you're not in the same physical space)

 ### Materials:

 -   [https://storymap.knightlab.com](https://storymap.knightlab.com/)
--   Post-It notes or pieces of paper
+-   Reliable web browser (preferably Chrome or Firefox)
+-   A Google account (if you are unable to access Google in your country, there are ways to host your own Storymap that require some Javascript)

 ### Accessibility Considerations: